-You’d be forgiven for wondering, “What exactly is a business blog, and what’s the point?”
+You’d be forgiven for wondering, “What exactly is a business blog, and why would a business have one?”

-The answer is simple: successful businesses blog to become visible to both customers and search engines, and the point is that it makes their businesses boom.
+As for why businesses have them, the answer is simple: businesses blog to become visible to both customers and search engines.

-Imagine that you’re in a room filled with people trying to get everyone else’s attention by shouting everything they know.
-Your blog is the the microphone and speaker you use to shout louder than everyone else — if what you’re saying is interesting, you’ll get and keep everyone’s attention.
+You’re in a room filled with people trying to get everyone else’s attention by shouting everything they know.
+Your blog is the the microphone and speaker you use to shout louder than everyone else — if what you’re saying is interesting, you’ll get and keep people’s attention.

 And your business will benefit immensely from it.

-Business blogs can include a wide variety of content, such as employer blogs, how-to guides, white papers, trends in industries, top tips, and so much more.
+Business blogs can cover a wide variety of content, including employer blogs, how-to guides, white papers, industry trends, and top tips..